teemutontti/TDD-unit-testing-project/README.md

 ## Running the App

-At the root of the project type `javac -d bin src/main/*.java` and then `java -cp bin main/App`.
+At the root of the project type run the app with: `javac -d bin src/main/*.java && java -cp bin main/App`.

 ## Running the Tests